 Additionally since the county exercised its easement on Lakeview Drive, formerly Lake Earl Road, the number of hunters, fisherman, and people using the Lake Access area has increased exponentially to where there is nothing less than a big crowd.
 The resulting humanity has left trash in the streets, increased crime, and a steady parade of traffic all night long that is disturbing the residents on this street.

 Other factors are that most of the dead animals the hunters kill are left on the street and rarely taken home, and I have pictures to prove it.
-This includes dead dear, big piles of dead birds.
+This includes dead deer, big piles of dead birds.
 Yet the California Department of Fish and Wildlife is defiant and will not change their position.

 And still another factor is that a number of endangered species have shown up in the dead piles of animals and it isn't possible for the hunter to determine what species a bird is when it is more than 100 feet higher than where he is standing.